 Related post: 10 Tips For RVing with Dogs

 We haven’t given Meridian KOA a try, but we’re excited to stay here when given the chance.
 I did take a drive-through to check it out and it looks like a great place for families.

 It’s located in Meridian and has an indoor pool and hot tub along with a small playground outside for the kids.

 Rates: Price based on several factors (no. of pax, equipment type, length of the vehicle, slideouts, etc. More information here: https://koa.com/campgrounds/boise/)

-Site: RV sites (Both back-in and pull-through, all with full hookups)
+Site: RV sites (Both back-in and pull through RV sites and all with full hookups)

 Others: Picnic tables, Pavilion, Cable TV